 1. Use vegetable shortening INSTEAD of vegan butter.

-However, note that even with these substitutions, I wouldn't recommend keeping the cake/frosting at room temperature *all* day.
+However, note that even with these substitutions, I don’t recommend keeping the cake/frosting at room temperature for over 2 hours, unless it’s a cool day.

 Can I use strawberry puree instead?